Arthur Acland (died 1610): Death and succession

 Acland died aged 37 on 26 December 1610, and was buried 10 January 1611 in Landkey Church, where there is a large monument with effigies of himself and his wife.
 He left a widow and not only pre-deceased his wealthy and childless uncle Sir John Acland (died 1620), but also pre-deceased his own father, who died 12 years later in 1622.

 He thus never inherited the Acland paternal estates which passed in 1622 to his son Sir John Acland, 1st Baronet (c.
 1591 – 1647), even though his three younger brothers were still living.
 The first baronet thus inherited his father's new estate of Killerton, his grandfather's ancient estate of Acland with several others and also his great-uncle's new estate of Columb John, where he made his home, leaving Acland to become a residence for younger branches of the family.

 Monument

-Acland's impressive monument, said to have been erected by his grieving father, survives in Landkey Church.
+Acland's monument, said to have been erected by his grieving father, survives in Landkey Church.
 It shows Sir Arthur lying prostrate, in full armour, propped up on his left elbow.
 In front and below him lies his wife Eleanor Mallet.
 Above are two round headed black tablets inscribed with gilt lettering.